History

 Highlights

-Since its inception, CASPS has served over 5000 children and parents in all ethnic groups.
+Since its inception in 1994, CASPS has served over 5000 children and parents in all ethnic groups.
 In the Glendale Unified School District, our organization enjoys continuous collaboration with the Healthy Start Program, addressing problems and making a positive difference.
-In the Los Angeles Unified School District Local District 2, we participate in troubleshooting, diversity programs planning, and staff development workshops.
-We specifically concentrate on the cluster of schools with the largest Armenian student population in the North Hollywood and Van Nuys area.
+In the Los Angeles Unified School District, we work with the local CASPS Auxiliary on troubleshooting and intergroup cooperation.
+We specifically concentrate on the cluster of schools with the largest Armenian student populations in the North Hollywood and Van Nuys areas.

 Through its various activities, CASPS extends its support to multiple groups of students.
-Assistance is provided to underachievers in all grade levels, artistic talent is encouraged and recognized with awards, seniors with leadership potential are invited to a forum with opportunities to interact with state and city leaders, and each year, a community event is held in honor of students graduating with outstanding academic achievements.
-This celebration is a popular tradition at GUSD and LAUSD Local District 2; it includes receptions for families and educators, certificates of achievement from CASPS, commendations from California elected officials, and monetary awards for seniors graduating with the highest grade point average
+Assistance is provided in adjustment to new school environments, social skills development and academic support.
+In addition, artistic talent is encouraged and recognized with awards, juniors with leadership potential are invited to a forum with opportunities to interact with state and city leaders, and each year, a community event is held in honor of seniors graduating with outstanding academic achievements.
+This celebration is a popular tradition at GUSD and LAUSD ESC North; it includes receptions for families and educators, certificates of achievement from CASPS, commendations from California elected officials, and monetary awards for seniors with graduating with exceptional achievements.